-After a beautiful breakfast at our hotel, we met up with Chakeeb, and headed out to Oualidia, about 3 ½ hours’ drive from Rabat.
+After a beautiful breakfast at our hotel, we met up with Chakeeb, and headed out to Oualidia, about 3.5 hours’ drive from Rabat.
 This is a remote beach town, and oysters are farmed here.
-Heading away from civilization, (and down a dirt road), we arrived at this oasis, La Sultana, Oualidia.
+Heading away from civilization (and down a dirt road), we arrived at this oasis, La Sultana, Oualidia.
 If you want to really, really get away, this is the place.
 The spa here is incredible, we each enjoyed a fantastic massage, I chose the candle massage, where they heated the massage oil in a candle, and had a sumptuous spa treatment.

 We met later that night for cocktails at the end of the pier at the hotel.
 Torches lit our way as we went from the pier to the beach, where we were led to a Berber tent for a beautiful seafood feast, fit for a queen!

 After breakfast we headed to Essaouira (two hours away), stopping only for a quick camel ride!
-We walked through the maze of the cool blue & white medina (a walled city and UNESCO Heritage site), we hiked up to the fortress overlooking the Atlantic, which was also the setting for Orson Welles’ Othello.
+We walked through the maze of the cool blue and white medina (a walled city and UNESCO Heritage site), we hiked up to the fortress overlooking the Atlantic, which was also the setting for Orson Welles’ Othello.
 We watched a few acrobats from a roof top restaurant overlooking the square.

 We stayed at a lovely hotel inside the Medina, L’ Heure Bleue Palais, a Relais & Chateau property.
 This beautiful hotel is a nice riad (garden open in the middle), and really feels residential.
 Well-appointed and perfectly located.
 Dinner in their restaurant was over the moon wonderful!
-A Great choice in Essaouira!
+A great choice in Essaouira!

 On our way to Marrakech we stopped by an Argon oil cooperative run by local women.
 The oil is extracted from the pit of the fruit of the trees (goats eat the outside, we use the inside), the ladies grind it into a paste, and depending on what form it will take, whether for food or beauty.
-I had fun and pitched in and ground up some oil too, I love mixing with the local people!
+I had fun and pitched in and ground up some oil, too; I love mixing with the local people!
 We tasted the argon oil mixed in with almond paste and honey, it was delicious!
 I even bought some miracle oil to make me took years younger, fingers crossed!

 The other stars of this region, and a real highlight, are the goats!
-You just drive down the road, and there they are -- a tree full of goats!
+You just drive down the road, and there they are — a tree full of goats!
 They are literally in the trees eating the argon berries on the side of the road.
 You can’t stop snapping pictures of them, it is funny, but really cool at the same time.
 A local shepherd handed me a baby goat to hold while I was there, and I melted!

-In Marrakech we went into the medina, I even got a marriage offer for 100 camels!
-The main square is where it all happens, with story tellers, snake charmers, acrobats, food stalls and those fun slippers!
-Have fun bartering with the locals, they are happy to do so.
+In Marrakech, we went into the medina, I even got a marriage offer for 100 camels!
+The main square is where it all happens, with story tellers, snake charmers, acrobats, food stalls, and those fun slippers!
+Have fun bartering with the locals; they are happy to do so.

-We also went to Yves St Laurent gardens and museum.
+We also went to Yves St. Laurent gardens and museum.
 The museum has many of his original classic designs, what a lovely tribute.
 His villa is still there, and they have private evening parties in it.
 The Four Seasons Marrakech has a nice agreement with them for use of this special place.
 There is also a Berber Museum inside the gardens!
-I returned to this garden for an evening event, led down through the medina by Moroccan men in traditional garb, torches lit the way into the garden, with an incredible sunset, dancing and music -- it was truly magical.
+I returned to this garden for an evening event, led down through the medina by Moroccan men in traditional garb, torches lit the way into the garden, with an incredible sunset, dancing and music – it was truly magical.

 This was also a business trip, as I went to attend the Matter & PURE Life Experiences event for luxury experiential travel experts.
-I mixed, met & mingled with the top companies specializing in this special travel type.
+I mixed, met, and mingled with the top companies specializing in this special travel type.

 My next trip to Morocco, I will venture to Fez, the High Atlas Mountains and of course the desert.
 But I will also return to Marrakech.
 Morocco is a very colorful and rich land, with much history to absorb, the people are charming and are as layered and textured as the beautiful design of the country.
-Morocco is a must!